Tom de Paor: Recognition

 In 2003, he was elected a Fellow of the Royal Institute of the Architects of Ireland and voted Young Architect of the Year by Building Design and Corus.
-In 2015 he was elected to Aosdána, and in 2017 became an International Fellow of the Royal Institute of British Architects, only the third Irish architect to receive that honour; he was described as "the leading Irish architect of his generation".
+In 2015 he was elected to Aosdána, and in 2017 became an International Fellow of the Royal Institute of British Architects, and was described as "the leading Irish architect of his generation".